hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 -> **Note:** If `enable_auto_scaling` is set to `false` both `min_count` and `max_count` fields need to be set to `null` or omitted from the configuration.

+* `workload_runtime` - (Optional) Specifies the workload runtime used by the node pool.
+Possible values are `OCIContainer` and `KataMshvVmIsolation`.

+~> **Note:** Pod Sandboxing / KataVM Isolation node pools are in Public Preview - more information and details on how to opt into the preview can be found in [this article](https://learn.microsoft.com/azure/aks/use-pod-sandboxing)

+* `zones` - (Optional) Specifies a list of Availability Zones in which this Kubernetes Cluster should be located.
+Changing this forces a new Kubernetes Cluster to be created.

+-> **Note:** This requires that the `type` is set to `VirtualMachineScaleSets` and that `load_balancer_sku` is set to `standard`.

 ---

 An `identity` block supports the following: